 During the surgical extraction, you will receive a local anesthetic or even anesthesia.
 This procedure is done if a tooth has broken off at the gum line or has not come into the mouth.
 Here, your dentist will make a small incision into your gum and remove the tooth.
 Sometimes, it may be needed to remove some of the bone around the tooth or cut the tooth in half to extract it.

-When your tooth is extracted, it will leave an empty space in the mouth that can cause changes to your teeth' alignment.
-It is recommended to preserve your smile's appearance and function with a suitable dental restoration method like a dental implant that offers a permanent, long-term solution to extracted or missing teeth.
+When your tooth is extracted, it will leave a space in the mouth that can cause changes to your teeth’ alignment.
+It is recommended to preserve your smile’s appearance and function with a suitable dental restoration method like a dental implant that offers a permanent, long-term solution to extracted or missing teeth.

 A dental implant is a titanium post that replaces the root portion of the extracted/ missing tooth.
 It is placed in the bone of the jaw and serves as an anchor for the artificial tooth.
 Once implanted, a custom artificial replacement tooth is placed on its top.